michaelpq/michaelpq.github.io/_posts/2014-11-06-pgmpc-mpd-client-postgres.markdown

 In order to compile it, be sure to have libmpdclient installed on your system.
-Note as well that pgmpc is shaped as an [extension] (http://www.postgresql.org/docs/devel/static/extend-extensions.html), so once its source installed it needs to be enabled on a Postgres server using [CREATE EXTENSION] (http://www.postgresql.org/docs/devel/static/sql-createextension.html).
+Note as well that pgmpc is shaped as an [extension] (http://www.postgresql.org/docs/devel/static/extend-extensions.html), so once its source is installed it needs to be enabled on a Postgres server using [CREATE EXTENSION] (http://www.postgresql.org/docs/devel/static/sql-createextension.html).